Men’s Health Expert Series 2026

 Learning objectives

-1. Detail the atypical behavioural and somatic presentations of depression unique to male patients.
+1. Recognize behavioural, externalizing, and somatic presentations of depression that may be overlooked or misdiagnosed in male patients.

 Speaker